isgo-golgo13/kind-k8s-clusterops-kickstarter/README.md

 ```
 curl -sLS https://dl.get-arkade.dev | sudo sh
 ```
+The official github site for `arkdade` is here: https://github.com/alexellis/arkade

 If arkade is installed or after arkdade is installed, to install KinD do the following:
 ```